Fire and rescue services

 Road travel is hazardous because of poor local driving standards and road conditions.

-Locals regularly don't use indicators and often ignore road markings, pedestrian crossings, stop or give way signs and traffic lights.
+Locals regularly don't use indicators and often ignore road markings, pedestrian crossings, and stop or giveaway signs.

 Roads can be: